FmTod/server-optimization-and-architecture-enhancement/README.md

 2. Assess the suitability of Linode Kubernetes for the expected architecture.

 ### Database Architecture:
-1. Compare MySQL and MariaDB to determine the best engine for the specific use case.
+1. Compare MySQL and MariaDB to determine the best distribution for our specific use case.
-2. Implement secure installation and configuration practices for the MySQL server.
+2. Implement secure installation and configuration practices for the MySQL/MariaDB server.
-3. Configure MySQL for optimal performance, including buffer pool size adjustment for faster query execution.
+3. Configure MySQL/MariaDB for optimal performance, including buffer pool size adjustment for faster query execution.
-4. Integrate Prometheus MySQL exporter for monitoring server statistics.
+4. Integrate Prometheus MySQL/MariaDB exporter for monitoring server statistics.
 5. Set up separate instances for reading and writing, starting with a main instance and a read replica.
 6. Investigate and resolve the issue of MySQL connections remaining open.